What Are the Best Cucumber Companion Plants?

 Can I Plant Cucumbers next to Raspberries?

 Yes, you can!
-They belong to different plant families, making them less prone to attack by the same pest and diseases.
+They belong to different plant families, making them less prone to attack by the same pests and diseases.
 The only thing to avoid is planting raspberries with the nightshade family, including peppers, eggplants, and tomatoes.

 Are Green Beans and Cucumbers Companion Plants?